Byron Holland, MBA, ICD.D, president and CEO

 Byron Holland is the president and chief executive officer of the Canadian Internet Registration Authority (CIRA).

 Driven by an entrepreneurial spirit and a passion for Internet governance, Byron’s leadership has brought CIRA to the forefront of innovation.
 At CIRA, Byron has led a wholesale rewrite of the .CA registry and related policies and business rules.
-Since the registry rewrite, .CA has become the fastest growing country code top-level domain (TLD) in the world, and the second fastest growing TLD overall.
+Under Byron’s leadership, CIRA has expanded its product and service offerings to Canadians and .CA has become one of the fastest growing country code top-level domains (ccTLD) in the world.

 Byron has developed a strong international profile for CIRA and the .CA top-level domain.
-He is chair of the Country Codes Name Supporting Organization (ccNSO), the body that represents the interests of all country code top-level domains and leads policy development initiatives at the Internet Corporation for Assigned Names and Numbers (ICANN).
-Byron is also an active participant in the United Nations co-ordinated Internet Governance Forum, and other Internet governance fora.
+He is vice-chair of the Country Codes Name Supporting Organization (ccNSO), the body that represents the interests of all country code top-level domains and leads policy development initiatives at ICANN, and is Chair of ICANN’s Customer Standing Committee (CSC).
+Byron is also an active participant in the United Nations coordinated Internet Governance Forum.

 Byron received a Bachelor of Arts with Honours from the University of Western Ontario and a Master of Business Administration from Queen’s University.
 He also holds his ICD.D designation from the Institute of Corporate Directors.